What is a MIAM?

-If you want to make an application to court in relation to finances or your children, you will first of all have to see a mediator for a Mediation Information and Assessment Meeting.
+If you want to make an application to court in relation to finances or your children, you will first have to see a mediator for a Mediation Information and Assessment Meeting (MIAM).

 This is an opportunity for you to find out more about mediation, how it may help to resolve your issues without the expense and time delays of going to court, and how mediation can be a much more positive and constructive way of resolving disputes.

-As well as being a compulsory part of any potential court application, an initial meeting with your mediator is an essential aspect to help you decide if mediation is for you.
+As well as being a compulsory part of any potential court application, an initial meeting with your mediator is an essential aspect in helping you decide if mediation is for you.
 At Lighthouse Mediation we always see both parties individually before any joint session.
-This gives both of you the opportunity of meeting Nicky Gough your mediator on your own so that you can ask any questions or share any concerns you may have.
+This gives both of you the opportunity of meeting your mediator on your own so that you can ask any questions or share any concerns you may have.

 A MIAM usually lasts 30 to 45 minutes and costs £100.
 We will explain the mediation process in detail and answer any questions you may have.